jcblum/reprex-howto/reprex.md

 A reproducible example needs to be both *easy to read* and *easy to run*, because helpers will need to both read your code and **run it themselves** in order to figure out what's wrong and suggest solutions.

-Most people here are helping others for free, on their own time.
+Everybody has plenty of their own work to do, and limited time to help others.
 Every extra step that it takes for helpers to work on your problem is a reason for them to move on to a different question.

 <!--
 - Helpers need to both **read and run** your code in order to figure out what's wrong.